VagusLLC/MolecularStudioVEnvironment/README.md

 [![License](https://img.shields.io/github/license/rowansci/rowan-sample-env)](https://github.com/rowansci/rowan-sample-env/blob/master/LICENSE)
 [![Powered by: Pixi](https://img.shields.io/badge/Powered_by-Pixi-facc15)](https://pixi.sh)

-This environment is used to run Molecular Studio V Workflows.It uses `pixi` and `direnv` to manage the environment.
+This environment is used to run Molecular Studio V Workflows.
+It uses `pixi` and `direnv` to manage the environment.
 To use this repo, you need to have `pixi` and `direnv` installed.
 To copy this for your project, click the green `Use this template` button in the top right of this page.

 ## Installation